offbeatwp/documentation/basics__post_models.md

 PostModel::whereTerm('tags', 'awesome')->order('id', 'ASC')->take(5);
 ```

-This will get you the first 5 results of all posts the the tag "awesome", ordered by id (ascending).
+This will get you the first 5 results of all posts the tag "awesome", ordered by id (ascending).

 To order by *meta* give as first argument `meta:{meta_key}` or to order as number `meta_num:{meta_key}`